 This course is designed for sophomores, juniors and seniors who have previously taken Physics.
-The course content follows the Advanced Placement guidelines and is structured to cover the topics addressed in a one semester introductory college physics course.
+The course content follows the Advanced Placement guidelines and is structured to cover the topics outlined in the Advanced Placement Course 2 Physics Curriculum.
 Students who select this course should have advanced mathematical skills, independent learning habits, strong organizational skills and be prepared to work at an accelerated pace.
-Students will be prepared to take the AP Physics B Exam.
+Students will be prepared to take the AP Physics Course 2 Exam.